William G. Ray (Maj., US Army, ret.)

 Nancy Jeane, M.Ed.

 Nancy has 23 years experience as an educator in New York state and Texas public schools, and has been a student of remote viewing and active in the remote viewing community in one way or another for nearly a decade.
-She has completed training through Advanced Controlled Remote Viewing with Paul H. Smith, and has also taken training from F. Holmes “Skip” Atwater, Lyn Buchanan, and David Morehouse.
-She has worked as an assistant instructor for RVIS, Inc. since 2007, bringing her talents to assist in training scores of new remote viewers.
+She has completed training through Advanced Controlled Remote Viewing with Paul H. Smith, and has also taken training from F. Holmes “Skip” Atwater, Lyn Buchanan, Joseph (“Joe”) McMoneagle, and David Morehouse.
+She has worked as an assistant instructor for RVIS, Inc. since 2007, bringing her talents to assist in the remote viewing training of scores of new remote viewers.
 She is also a former member of the board of the International Remote Viewing Association, and is author of the book Reading My Mind–A Personal Journal: From Retired School Teacher to Professional Remote Viewer.

 She has also completed at least twelve Monroe Institute Workshops and is a member of the Professional Division at The Monroe Institute (TMI).
 Nancy has a further interest in intuitive healing, and has worked with several healing techniques including classes with Mietek Wirkus, Caroline Myss, and Dr. C. Norman Shealy.
 She has completed the Third Degree Reiki Certification.